In this article we discuss a question that gets asked quite frequently in the logo design industry: “Where do you find logo design inspiration”

 What other designers in the community are saying

-I recently reached out to some other creatives and logo designers to ask them the question of “Where do you find logo design inspiration?” and here’s what they said.
+I recently reached out to some other creative and logo designers to ask them the question “Where do you find logo design inspiration?” and here’s what they said.

 I don’t really do any of the above, not for inspiration anyway.
 For me, I’ve always just allowed ideas and concepts to just pop into my head out of nowhere.
 Sitting with the specific task of coming up with ideas just don’t work for me.
-I end up just sat wasting time.
+I ended up just sitting wasting time.

 My method of finding logo inspiration is to distract myself.
 If I let myself almost forget about the logo project at hand, it’s almost guaranteed that at some point an idea will randomly come to mind when I’m doing something else.

 Personally, I don’t have the ability to sit and force my creative juices to flow.
 It’s just going to spontaneously happen, and when it does that’s the time to sit down and focus.
 Obviously, the main downside to this is when you’re out and about with friends and family, and all of a sudden you’re scribbling a design down on a bar menu to make sure you don’t forget it!”

 “When looking for design inspiration, I always tend to search for photos first.
 I search for photo’s that fits the target audience but also the feeling I want to express in my design.
 In this stage I don’t look for logo designs or branding projects.
 I use photos a lot because they help me to set the mood/feeling for the project.
 Using photos in this first stage often lets me really connect with the audience.